Best Medical Alert Systems With Fall Detection In 2022

 While all medical alert systems have a button that you can activate in the case of a fall or other emergency, you may not always be able to press the contact button.

 “Medical alert systems with fall detection can ensure a senior receives care when they fall, even if they lose consciousness or fail to remember to activate the alert system.
-They’re best for individuals with dementia who may forget to activate the emergency alert if they fall,” explains Melanie Musson, a senior health expert with InsuranceProviders.com.
+They’re best for individuals with dementia who may forget to activate the emergency alert if they fall,” explained Melanie Musson, a senior health expert with InsuranceProviders.com.

 So if you or a loved one are at a high risk of falling or have memory impairment or movement difficulties, automatic fall detection may be the right option.

-MAS have a monthly fee that varies based on the type of system, features, and the company you choose.
+Medical alert systems have a monthly fee that varies based on the type of system, features, and the company you choose.
 Here’s a summary of the price for different systems and features.

 - GPS systems: Also known as on-the-go devices, GPS units go with you when you leave home.
 These are more expensive and have a greater variety of options, but you can expect a monthly fee of around $30–$45.